harry-gibson/ArcGIS-Weighted-Voronoi-Diagram/README.md

-This version of the code implements the core algorithm in optimised and multithreaded C (generated from Python via the Cython library) and as such runs many times faster than the original version.
+This version of the code implements the core algorithm in optimised and multithreaded C (generated from Python via the Cython library) and as such runs many times faster than the original version (e.g. around 8-10* faster even including the data input/output processing time).

 ## Parameters/Usage